ManjeetSinghHR/learn-complete-kotlin/README.md

 # Learn-Complete-Kotlin
-<h2>In this forum, we will delve into comprehensive discussions on various Kotlin programming language concepts.
+<p>In this forum, we will delve into comprehensive discussions on various Kotlin programming language concepts.
-Our aim is to enhance our proficiency in Android development by exploring these concepts in depth.</h2>
+Our aim is to enhance our proficiency in Android development by exploring these concepts in depth.</p>

 <h2>Introduction to Kotlin --></h2>
 <p>--> It's a new programming language by Jet-Brains.</p>